 Being the hardy little fish that they are, Zebra Danios are far from fussy eaters.
 They will eat just about anything you feed them.

-However, since the goal is to keep them as healthy, and as happy as possible, it’s always recommended that you try to imitate the diet they would naturally follow in the wild, which would be lots of small insects, worms, algae and crustaceans.
+However, since the goal is to keep them as healthy and as happy as possible, it’s always recommended that you try to imitate the diet they would naturally follow in the wild.
+This would include lots of small insects, worms, algae and crustaceans.